spyder-ide/spyder-docs/doc/profiler.rst

 Profiler Plugins
 ================

-There are two additional components that you can install to enable different types of profiling in Spyder.
+There are two additional third-party plugins that you can install to enable other types of profiling in Spyder.
 First, Spyder Line Profiler allows you to benchmark each line of your code individually.
 To learn more, visit the `spyder-line-profiler git repository`_.

 .. _spyder-line-profiler git repository: https://github.com/spyder-ide/spyder-line-profiler

 Second, Spyder Memory Profiler measures the memory usage of your code.
-For more information, see the `spyder-memory-profiler git repository`_.
+For more information, go to the `spyder-memory-profiler git repository`_.

 .. _spyder-memory-profiler git repository: https://github.com/spyder-ide/spyder-memory-profiler